Breast Lift | Sydney, Canberra, Adelaide & Gold Coast

 If you are wanting a mild to moderate lift without extensive scaring from a traditional surgical breast lift then the Vaser Lipo Breast Reduction and Lift might be for you.
 Recently, performing breast lifts with Vaser skin tightening has become a very popular and effective procedure.
 Many patients are wanting firmer, perkier breasts but are afraid of big ugly scaring and long downtimes.
 This procedure works well with tight and thick skin, if you have thinner skin a surgical breast lift will be a better option.

 The procedure is performed under local anaesthetic and light sedation.
 This promotes improved quality and therefore a mild to moderate lift in the breasts without big ugly scars.

 Patients can return to work and most regular activities within 2-3 days in most cases.
-Results will take full effect after 3-6 months in most cases.
+Results will take full effect after 3-6 months in most cases (*Results may vary from patient to patient).

 Breast Lift – Mastopexy